amgraham/dlist/README.md

 Enhancement
 ----

+### General Prettiness

 It will look prettier if you also utilize four icons and a web-font, they are "turned off" by default so you can get up and running immediately.

 The four icons are from http://somerandomdude.com/work/iconic/ and included in this release for your convenience.

 The font is Universalis from http://arkandis.tuxfamily.org/adffonts.html and included in this release for your convenience.

+### Hidden Files

+By default, dlist will not display hidden files (some call them "dot-files") within the current directory; this is intentional and recommended.

+If you decide to display hidden files, dlist will still hide it's various "helper files."

+###